brianhouse/art_and_code/units/3_indeterminacy/code.md

 square(320, 240, 100)
 ```

 This is called a random conditional, and it takes the form of an `if` statement.
 Notice how there are two blocks of code—one with a red fill and one with a blue fill—and only _one_ of them will actually run.
-Which one runs depends on whether `random()` returns a value that is above or below .5.
-We can read this like an English sentence: "if a random number between 0 and 1 is above .5, make it red, else make it blue."
+Which one runs depends on whether `random()` returns a value that is above or below 50.
+We can read this like an English sentence: "if a random number between 0 and 100 is below 50, make it red, else make it blue."

 We'll cover conditionals in detail in our next unit, but previewing it here will give us some flexibility to produce more radically different versions of the output each time we run the code.